Antisemitism in Islam: Reconciliation efforts

 In Western countries, some Islamic groups and individual Muslims have made efforts to reconcile with the Jewish community through dialogue and to oppose antisemitism.
 For instance, in Britain there is the group Muslims Against Anti-Semitism.
 Islamic studies scholar Tariq Ramadan has been outspoken against antisemitism, stating: "In the name of their faith and conscience, Muslims must take a clear position so that a pernicious atmosphere does not take hold in the Western countries.
 Nothing in Islam can legitimize xenophobia or the rejection of a human being due to his/her religious creed or ethnicity.
 One must say unequivocally, with force, that anti-Semitism is unacceptable and indefensible."
 Mohammad Khatami, former president of Iran, declared antisemitism to be a "Western phenomena", having no precedents in Islam and stating the Muslims and Jews had lived harmoniously in the past.
 An Iranian newspaper stated that there has been hatred and hostility in history, but conceded that one must distinguish Jews from Zionists.

 In North America, the Council on American-Islamic Relations has spoken against some antisemitic violence, such as the 2006 Seattle Jewish Federation shooting.
-According to the Anti-Defamation League, CAIR has also been affiliated with antisemitic organizations such as Hamas and Hizbollah.
+According to the Anti-Defamation League, CAIR has also been affiliated with antisemitic organizations such as Hamas and Hezbollah.

 The Saudi mufti, Shaykh Abd al-Aziz Bin Baz, gave a fatwa ruling that negotiating peace with Israel is permissible, as is the cist to Jerusalem by Muslims.
 He specifically said:

 Martin Kramer considers that as "an explicit endorsement of normal relations with Jews".